Create Streets – Researcher and Urban designer

 - Knowledge of Adobe Illustrator, InDesign and Photoshop is a major plus.

-Based in London, near Oval tube station, zone 2.
-Requires frequent travel across London and occasional evening commitments.
+Based in South Central London, near Oval tube station, zone 2.
+Likely travel.

 What to do if you’re interested

 If you’re interested in this position, could you please send letter and CV by 2nd November to firstname.lastname@example.org.
 Interviews will be taking place during November with new role expected to start at the start of 2019 or as soon as possible thereafter.

 Click here for PDF of job description.